mtillman14/csv-stats/README.md

 ```

 # t-test
-Both independent samples and paired samples t-tests are supported.
+Both independent samples (one and two samples) and paired samples t-tests are supported.
 They include tests of homogeneity of variance and normality of residuals.
 ```python
 from csv_stats import ttest_ind, ttest_rel